 8. Manage your inventory better

-.
-Take advantage of smart tools for inventory management to keep your inventory as low as possible.
-Your inventory ties up cash in tangible objects so turn it over frequently to keep cash flowing.
+Take advantage of smart tools and apps for inventory management to only have what your business needs to operate smoothly.
+Your inventory ties up cash in tangible objects, so turn it over frequently to keep cash flowing.

 9. Always have a backup plan

-.
-At some point, you’ll need emergency cash for your business.
-Prepare cash flow solutions for small businesses by staying on top of your business credit score so that you’ll be able to get good terms on a business loan, even if it's one you take at the last minute.
+Stay on top of your business credit score so you can get good terms on a business loan or line of credit, even if it's taken at the last minute.
 Using a business credit card will boost your business credit standing and give you a source of emergency funding.

-Managing your cash flow in the best way possible is critical to ensuring that you are able to focus on your business, rather than its accounting.
+Managing your cash flow is critical to ensuring you can focus on your business rather than its accounting.
 Take small steps to make sure your business is ready for unexpected ups and downs that can be difficult to estimate.
-By preparing for what may be hard to imagine, you'll be confident that whatever comes your way, you have the skills and the cash on hand to handle it and get back to business.